Lincoln Peirce: Big Nate

 Big Nate debuted in newspapers on January 6, 1991.
-The strip's main character is Nathan 'Nate' Wright, an irrepressible sixth grader with a native and inflated sense of his own greatness, and a powerful resentment for his social studies teacher, Ms. Godfrey.
-Some characters include Nate's friends, Teddy Ortiz, and Francis Pope.
+The strip's main character is Nate Wright, an irrepressible sixth grader with a naïve and inflated sense of his own greatness, and a powerful resentment for his social studies teacher, Mrs. Godfrey.
+Some characters include Nate's friends, Teddy Ortiz and Francis Pope.
 Teddy has a sense of humor recognized by characters in the book and has musical interests playing the keyboard for Nate's band, Enslave the Mollusk.
-Francis on the other hand, plays the electric guitar for the band.
+Francis on the other hand, is highly intelligent, and plays the electric guitar for the band.
 About the series' original intentions, Peirce has said that Big Nate, which featured only six characters when it started, originated as a "domestic humor" strip, and that he intended to focus on Nate's family life.
 Soon, however, Peirce realized that "the gags I enjoyed writing most were the school jokes.
 Nate's life in middle school was where all the funny stuff was happening."
 Nate's school, P.S.
 38, became the narrative center of the strip, and Peirce has added dozens of characters to the cast of classmates and teachers during the strip's run.

-Peirce describes Big Nate as a "modest success" for its first 19 years of existence.
-The beginning of the novel series introduced Big Nate to a generation of young readers and enhanced the comic strip's profile.

 In May 2013 Big Nate: the Musical had its world premiere at Adventure Theatre MTC in Glen Echo, Maryland.
 The music was written by Christopher Youstra, with lyrics by Christopher Youstra and Jason Loewith.

 On February 19, 2020, a Big Nate animated series was announced to be greenlit, with Peirce serving as a consultant, beginning with the 26-episode Season 1.
 Originally planned to premiere on Nickelodeon, and developed by Mitch Watson, the series instead debuted on February 17, 2022, on the Paramount+ streaming service.
 The series eventually premiered on Nickelodeon on September 5, 2022.

+On April 19, 2026, Peirce announced that the final Big Nate daily strip would be published on June 13, 2026, with Sunday strips continuing afterwards.

 Max & the Midknights

 After completing the Big Nate novel series in 2016, Peirce began work on Max & the Midknights, a comedic adventure story set in the Middle Ages.
-It is the first in a projected three-book series published by Crown Books for Young Readers.
+It is the first in a three-book series published by Penguin Random House.
 Max & the Midknights was published on January 8, 2019, and went on to spend sixteen weeks on the New York Times Best Seller list, peaking at #2.
 The second book in the series, Max & the Midknights: Battle of the Bodkins was released on December 1, 2020.
 The third and final book in the series, Max & the Midknights: The Tower of Time, was released on March 1, 2022.
 Similarly to Big Nate, on November 16, 2021, Max & the Midknights has been greenlit for an animated series on Nickelodeon.
 The first two episodes were released on the Nicktoons YouTube channel on June 9 and July 8, 2024.
 The series premiered on Nickelodeon on October 30, 2024.